 Even if you did not report the crime, you are still a crime victim and may receive legal and supportive services.
-You may be able to receive additional services, like crime victim compensation, if you report the crime to law enforcement, cooperate with law enforcement, and otherwise meet the eligibility requirements and have eligible, crime-related expenses for compensation.
+However, you may be able to receive additional services, such as crime victim compensation, if you report the crime to law enforcement.

 Types of Crimes

 Crimes can be violent or non-violent.